top of page

 What are the symptoms of TENNIS ELBOW

-First, one may experience pain or an ache along the outside of the forearm and elbow.
-Later, the pain can worsen, and if one continues the repetitive movements in the arm, the pain can spread down to the wrist, even while resting (John Hopkins Medicine, n.d.).
+The symptoms of tennis elbow (lateral epicondylitis) typically start as pain or an ache along the outside of the forearm and elbow.
+The pain develops gradually and may worsen over time and spread to the wrist if one continues the repetitive movements in the arm, even when the arm is resting.
 The pain can persist even if one places his/her arm and hand palm-down on the table and tries to raise the hand against resistance (John Hopkins Medicine, n.d.).
-It can also be painful to lift or grab small objects like a cup, turn a key, or shake hands.
+The elbow can feel stiff or swollen.
+Lifting or grabbing small objects, turning a key, or shaking hands can also be weak or difficult.

 How does TENNIS ELBOW happen?